mzmzeee/hashing-showcase/README.md

   - Stores the message and signature, returning `{ messageId }`.
 - `GET /api/messages/inbox`
   - Auth required.
 Returns an array of `{ message_id, sender_username, content, created_at_utc }` ordered by newest first.
+- `POST /api/messages/{messageId}/reanimate`
+  - Auth required.
+Deletes the cached MP4 for the message (if present) and kicks off a fresh animation render.
+- `DELETE /api/messages/{messageId}`
+  - Auth required.
+Recipients or senders can remove a message (and its animation) from their inbox/history.
 - `POST /api/visualize/signature`
   - Auth required. `{ "message_id": "guid" }`
   - Streams an MP4 animation visualising signature verification.